kvbc/cl-cinp/README.md

 Comments in this language start with an `#` and go all the way to the end of the line.

 &nbsp;
-# Samples
+# Examples

-Samples can be found in the `samples` directory.
+Examples can be found in the `samples` directory.